prometheus/prometheus/docs/configuration/configuration.md

 [ keep_dropped_targets: <int> | default = 0 ]

 # Limit on total number of positive and negative buckets allowed in a single
 # native histogram.
-If this is exceeded, the entire scrape will be treated as
+If this is exceeded, the resolution of a histogram will be
-# failed.
+# reduced until it is within the limit or the resolution cannot be reduced anymore.
+# The entire scrape will be treated as failed if unable to reduce resolution.
 0 means no limit.
 [ native_histogram_bucket_limit: <int> | default = 0 ]

 # Lower limit for the growth factor of one bucket to the next in each native